wso2/fhir-mcp-server/README.md

     - Accepted values: DEBUG, INFO, WARN, ERROR (case-insensitive)
     - Default: INFO

-- **--disable-auth**
-    - Description: Disables the security of the MCP Server.
-Allows you to connect with openly available FHIR servers.
-    - Type: Flag (no value required)
-    - Default: False (authentication enabled)

 - **--help**
     - Description: Displays a help message with available server options and exits.
     - Usage: Automatically provided by the command-line interface.